mcc-us/mcc-us.github.io/_posts/2024-02-13-qbo-dashboard-guide.md

 1. Recording sales tax payment, how to file taxes!

 - On left side click Taxes module/Goes to Sales Tax Center/Sales Tax Owed/Choose Accounting Basis: Accrual or Cash/choose period/
 - Good for quarterly tax payments

 ## Section 8: Examples & Practice: Sales & Customers

 1. Injecting capital (money) to start a company:

 - DR Asset/bank account and then CR to Equity act
 - On top right <+New>/Journal entry/Choose line #1/Bank act checking or savings/Add description/Save & close.
 - To follow up goto Chart of Acts & check for DR. as well as a CR for 'Share Capital'

 1. Purchasing Inventory on account

 - On top right <+New>/Journal entry (screen)/ Enter into acct./Add: Inventory asset
 - Ex.
 DR Inventory $1k
 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CR A/P $1k
 - /Add description/Save & close.

-To Double check: Goto Chart of Accts by using Accounting on bottom left.
+To Double check: Goto Chart of Acts by using Accounting on bottom left.

 1. Making sales to customers:

 - Ex. you sell $100 receiving cash
 - DR Asset/cash
 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CR sales/revenue $100
 - On top right <+New>/
 - There are several ways to enter sales, Invoice + receive payment OR 'Sales receipt'
 - QBO sets up Invoice like register.
 - Companies can sell 1.
 Non-inventory 2.
 Service 3.
 Bundle both parts and service

 1. Promoting your business Via Advertising Exp.